 Why SNOO’s Big Sleep Milestone Matters

 To date, babies have slept in their SNOOs for over 250 million hours!
 That means that babies have soundly snoozed exactly the way the American Academy of Pediatrics recommends—on their backs—for the equivalent of more than 28,000 years (wow!).
-Not only that, but hundreds of thousands of parents have been able to rest easier knowing that their babies are safe.
+Not only that, but hundreds of thousands of parents have been able to rest easier knowing that their babies are secured in a safe sleeping position.
 Plus, they're able to sleep longer, thanks to SNOO’s ability to automatically calm crying.
 It all adds up to a better night’s sleep for SNOO babies and their parents.
 Take a look:

 SNOO Sleep Stats